tiu-elena/tiu-elena.github.io/_pages/about.md

 ![Monique Snoeck](/images/foto1.png)

-Monique Snoeck is full professor at the KU Leuven, [Research Center for Management Informatics (LIRIS)](https://feb.kuleuven.be/research/decision-sciences-and-information-management/liris/liris), and visiting professor at the UNamur.
-Her research focuses on enterprise modeling, requirements engineering, model-driven engineering and business process management.
-Her main guiding research themes are the integration of different modelling approaches into a comprehensive approach, the quality of models through formal grounding, model to code transformations and educational aspects of conceptual modelling.
-She has published over 80 peer-reviewed papers.
+Monique Snoeck holds a PhD in computer science from KU Leuven.
+She is full professor at the Research Center for Information Systems Engineering (LIRIS), KU Leuven, and visiting professor at the UNamur.
+She has a strong research track in conceptual modeling, requirements engineering, software architecture, model-driven engineering and business process management.
+Main guiding research themes are domain modelling, business process modelling, model quality, model-driven engineering, and technology-enhanced learning.
+Previous research has resulted in the Enterprise Information Systems Engineering approach MERODE, and its companion e-learning and prototyping tool MERLIN and its companion prototyping tool.
+She is author of 2 books, (co-) author of over 130 peer-reviewed papers.
+She is associated editor of the BISE journal and (senior) member of the program committee of numerous conferences in the domains of Information Systems such as CAiSE, RCIS, PoEM, EMMSAD, etc.

 **Prof. dr. Bart Baesens**